dacyxs/Autonity/On_chain_tasks.md

 ```
 aut validator compute-address <admin_enode>
 ```
 Make a note of this identifier that return to you.
+This is the unique code for your validator.
 ![image](https://user-images.githubusercontent.com/106930902/233868590-7a9c2c15-a421-4837-993c-7d87bde03b2e.png)

 # Step 3.
 Submit the registration transaction.